 The aim is to give people the chance to enjoy their rich and shared cultural heritage for free, so they might learn to treasure that same heritage.
-Hard to argue with that.
+It’s a nice thought.

-In Austria, it’s a one-day event called (rather impressively) the Tag des Denkmals (English: Monument Day) and run by the government department responsible for protecting the country’s cultural and historical sites.
+In Austria, this one-day event is called (rather impressively) the Tag des Denkmals (English: Monument Day) and run by the government department responsible for protecting the country’s cultural and historical sites.

 On this day, various locations across Vienna and elsewhere open their doors to visitors for free.
 On top of that, many also offer special guided tours or other little bonus experiences.
 Some participating sites are not even normally open to the public.

-The event is traditionally held on the last Sunday in September, so this would be September 29 in 2019.
+The event is traditionally held on the last Sunday in September, which means September 29 in 2019.

 Over 40 institutions open their doors for the 2019 event.
 Some of the locations needed you to register in advance for a tour, and many of these were booked out.
 So there’s an obvious lesson if you find something you’re particularly interested in, and it’s registration-only.

 - The Iraqi and French embassies: the former is in the Palais Larisch-Moennich (built in the 1860s), the latter an Art Nouveau building finished in 1912